farcasterxyz/docs/docs/learn/what-is-farcaster/usernames.md

 A Farcaster account needs a username so it can be found and mentioned by other users.
 Farcaster uses the [Ethereum Name Service](https://ens.domains/) to manage usernames.

 ENS usernames are owned by Ethereum addresses, just like Farcaster accounts.
-The difference is that an address can own multiple ENS names, so the Farcaster account must always specify the name it wishes to use.
+The difference is that an address can own multiple ENS names, so the Farcaster account must specify the name it wishes to use.
 Names must be less than 17 characters with only lowercase alphabets, numbers or hyphens to prevent homoglyph attacks.

 ## Changing usernames